RobertMHana/ETF_2021/README.md

 ## VIO_Characterization
     What is this?
         A Vivado FPGA Project (there is no SDK component.)
+        The resource utilization of the VIO is characterized here.
     What results in the paper does this correspond to?
         The Virtual IO  "VIO" resource utilization is explored.
         Virtual IO can be used to assert signals in the FPGA fabric, characterizing resource